Provinces of Korea: Provinces of Goryeo

-The table below lists the provinces of Silla, the administrative districts of Goryeo that replaced them, then the pre- and post-1009 provinces, as well as their modern equivalents.
+Goryeo was established in the 10th century, and had its capital at Gaegyeong (now Kaesong).
+It conquered Silla and Later Baekje, and also conquered parts of the former territory of Goguryeo.
+Goryeo had three subcapitals: Donggyeong (now Gyeongju), Namgyeong (now Seoul), and Seogyeong (now Pyongyang).

+Goryeo reorganized its provinces several times.
+Originally, the country had one royal district (기내; 畿內; ginae) around Gaegyeong and twelve administrative districts (목; 牧; mok).
+In 995, the twelve districts were redivided into ten provinces (도; 道; do).
+In 1005, the ten provinces were again redivided, this time into five provinces and two frontier districts (계; 界; gye).
+Gyojudo later became its own province after 1178, making it six provinces and two frontier districts.

 Provinces of Joseon

 In 1413, Korea (at that time called Joseon) was divided into eight provinces: Chungcheong, Gangwon, Gyeonggi, Gyeongsang, Jeolla, Hamgyŏng (originally called Yeonggil), Hwanghae (originally called P'unghae), and P'yŏngan.

 Districts of Late Joseon period

 In 1895, Korea was redivided into 23 districts (Bu; 부; 府), each named for the city or county that was its capital.
 The districts were short-lived, however, as the following year, the provincial system was restored.